pierregobert/pierregobert.github.io/README.md

 Publishing it
 -------------

-To publish it and host it somewhere, you need to manually upload the content of the `src` folder to your hosting space.
+To publish it and host it somewhere, you need to manually upload the files to your hosting space.